noirello/bonsai/docs/advanced.rst

 -------------------

 Paged search can be used to reduce large search result into smaller pages.
-Page result can be used with the :meth:`LDAPConnection.paged_search` method and teh size of teh page can be set with the `page_size` parameter:
+Page result can be used with the :meth:`LDAPConnection.paged_search` method and the size of the page can be set with the `page_size` parameter:

     >>> conn = client.connect()
     >>> conn.paged_search("ou=nerdherd,dc=bonsai,dc=test", 2, page_size=3)
     <_bonsai.ldapsearchiter object at 0x7f006ad455d0>

-Please note that the return value is changed from list to :class:`ldapsearchiter`.
+Please note that the return value of :meth:`LDAPConnection.paged_search` is an :class:`ldapsearchiter`.
 This object can be iterated over the entries of the page.
 By default the next page of results is acquired automatically during the iteration.
 This behaviour can be changed by setting the :attr:`LDAPClient.auto_page_acquire` to `False` and using the :meth:`ldapsearchiter.acquire_next_page` method which explicitly initiates a new search request to get the next page.

 .. note::
     The OID of paged search control is: 1.2.840.113556.1.4.319.